Reserve Management Plans

 There is extensive evidence of previous Aboriginal occupation, and also of the early European pastoral activity.

 The Canberra Nature Park Plan of Management is a disallowable instrument and available on the ACT legislation register.

-Note: The Canberra Nature Park Plan of Management is currently under review.
+Note: A review of the 1999 Canberra Nature Park Plan of Management is available for comment on the YourSay website.